timeolord/nixos-config/README.md

-the sops secrets in secrets/ are encrypted with an age key. the key itself is stored in this repo at secrets/age-key.txt.age, wrapped with a passphrase, so the repo is self contained. to restore it on a new machine:
+the sops secrets in secrets/ are encrypted with an age key. the key itself is stored in this repo at secrets/age-key.txt.age, wrapped with a passphrase, so the repo is self contained. it has to land in two places, both decrypted from the same wrapped key.

+system secrets (the login password in config.nix and the ssh key in programs/ssh) are decrypted during early boot, before /home is mounted, so the key lives on the root subvolume:

+    sudo mkdir -p /var/lib/sops-nix
+    age -d secrets/age-key.txt.age | sudo tee /var/lib/sops-nix/key.txt > /dev/null
+    sudo chmod 400 /var/lib/sops-nix/key.txt

+home manager secrets (activitywatch, steam) are decrypted as the user, so the key also goes in the home config dir:

     mkdir -p ~/.config/sops/age
     age -d secrets/age-key.txt.age > ~/.config/sops/age/keys.txt

 type the passphrase when prompted. after that every encrypted secret in the repo can be decrypted on this machine, and rebuilds will place them where they belong.

-never commit ~/.config/sops/age/keys.txt (the plaintext key) to the repo.
+never commit either plaintext key (/var/lib/sops-nix/key.txt or ~/.config/sops/age/keys.txt) to the repo.

 editing secrets
 ===============